Travel 4 minutes 31 October 2024

 Tip: You can get one of the most interesting perspectives by standing at the base of the building and looking upwards, as it accentuates the symmetry of the arches and the verticality of the structure.
 By using a wide-angle lens, you can capture all the majesty of the building in a single shot.

-Palazzo Zuccari, also known as the "House of Monsters," is one of the most curious and fascinating buildings in Rome.
-Located on Via Gregoriana, near the Trinità dei Monti, the palace is famous for its façade decorated with huge monstrous masks with gigantic gaping mouths for doors and windows that seem to swallow all those who enter.
-Designed by artist Federico Zuccari in the 17th century, it is a masterpiece of Baroque fantasy and a unique example of decorative architecture, which never fails to surprise and delight visitors.
+Palazzo Zuccari, also known as the "House of Monsters," is one of the most fascinating buildings in Rome.
+Located on Via Gregoriana, near the Trinità dei Monti, the palace is famous for its façade decorated with huge monstrous masks; its gigantic gaping mouths for doors; and windows that seem to swallow all those who enter.
+Designed by artist Federico Zuccari in the 17th century, it's a masterpiece of Baroque fantasy and a unique example of decorative architecture, which never fails to surprise and delight visitors.

-The façade of Palazzo Zuccari is best viewed during the day.
-Focus on the details of the faces: the textures, expressions, and complex shapes cry out for close-ups that highlight the artistic prowess on display.
+Experience the Palazzo Zuccari's façade during the day to capture the details of the faces: the textures, expressions, and complex shapes cry out for close-ups that highlight the artistic prowess on display.

-Tip: A macro or zoom lens can be useful for this purpose.
-Take a selfie as you walk backwards into its jaws/doors: it’s a guaranteed "wow" on your Instagram!
+Tip: A macro or zoom lens can be useful.
+Take a selfie as you walk backwards into its jaws/doors—a guaranteed "link" on your Instagram post.

 Where to eat nearby: Imàgo, a MICHELIN-Starred restaurant with a panoramic view over the city, or Colline Emiliane, for a tasty foray into the world of sfogline, extremely fine fresh pasta.